Semester One, 18 points

 - Teaching Arrangements

-One 2-hour workshop per week (no timetable clashes for lectures or workshops will be approved)
+2 lectures per week and 1 x 2 hour workshop per week (no timetable clash for lectures or workshops will be approved).

-Each research group of 5-6 students will have a staff member or senior tutor as an advisor who will guide them through their research projects
+Each research group of 5-6 students will have a staff member or senior tutor as an advisor who will guide students through their research projects.

 - Textbooks are not required for this paper.
 Readings will be selected and prescribed from a range of journals, texts and edited collections.
 These will be made available through eReserve on Blackboard.